What Amount Do Retirees Need in an Emergency Fund?

 - Covering age- or medical-related home improvements: If you’re beset by a mobility issue, you may need to make modifications to your home, such as adding a ramp, installing grab bars in a bathroom, or widening hallways and doors.
 An emergency fund can keep you from having to drain your pension, 401(k), or IRA to do so.

-How Much Should Retirees Have in an Emergency Fund?
+What Amount Should Retirees Have in an Emergency Fund?